Military/National Security Space Activities

 - National Preparedness Strategy & Action Plan for Near Earth Object Hazards and Planetary Defense (April 2023)

 At the agency level, Secretary of Defense Lloyd Austin issued a set of Tenets of Responsible Behavior in Space on July 7, 2021.
-On August 30, 2022, DOD issued a new space policy directive, DOD Directive 3100.10, Space Policy.
+On August 30, 2022, DOD issued a new space policy directive, DOD Directive 3100.10, Space Policy, which was updated on October 14, 2024.
+On April 2, 2024, DOD released its first Commercial Space Integration Strategy.

 Historically, during the four years of his Administration, Trump signed an updated National Space Policy, seven Space Policy Directives (SPDs), five space-related Executive Orders, two strategies, two reports and one National Security Presidential Memorandum (NSPM).
 Not all are directed at civil space policy, but all are listed here in chronological order for completeness.